-Top 5 Reasons to Invest in Empire Quay Condos
+Top 5 Reasons to Invest in Empire Quay House

 With a Loblaws Supermarket just minutes away, just about anything you’d need day-to-day can be found quickly and easily, making chores and errands simple.

 A number of Toronto’s most exciting and unique neighbourhoods are just a short walk away as well.
 Take a trip up to Corktown and the Distillery District, both homes to countless restaurants, cafes and breweries.
 A highly pedestrian-friendly neighbourhood, the Distillery District is famous for little vintage boutiques, stunning industrial architecture, art galleries and installations, music festivals, and the Sunday Market, every week at noon.

 Rising 21 storeys, Empire Quay House will include 451 suites.
 These units will be divided into a wide selection of home options, from one-bedroom units, to two-bedroom units, as well as one-bedroom-plus-dens, and even a number of three-bedroom units.
 These suites will likely range between 650 square feet and 1,200 square feet.

 Empire Quay House are known for their fantastic finishings and features.
 Customize your unit with quartz or granite counters, ceramic and laminate flooring.
 Enjoy large windows in your suite, taking in the sun and the luxurious views.

 The building itself will have a number of amenities, and while the full list has yet to be revealed, potential buyers should expect a number of amenities that usually are built into Empire project.
 Things like a shared outdoor space, terrace, BBQs plus a fitness centre with modern equipment and shared workspaces.
 All of these amenities will be designed with functionality and convenience at their centre.